Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 *The path is yours to forge—no obstacle shall hinder your journey.*
 { .quote }

-These aptitudes belong in the Strider category, focusing on mobility, freedom of movement, and overcoming terrain-based hinderance.
+These aptitudes belong in the Strider category, focusing on mobility, freedom of Movement, and overcoming terrain-based hinderance.

 ### Strider I